David Lama

-David Lama (डेभिड लामा; 4 August 1990 – 16 April 2019) was an Austrian sport climber and mountaineer.
-He won the European Championship in bouldering in 2007 and the European Championship in lead climbing in 2006.
+David Lama (डेभिड लामा; 4 August 1990 – 16 April 2019) was an Austrian rock climber and alpinist.
+He won the European Championship in competition bouldering in 2007 and the European Championship in competition lead climbing in 2006.
 He is known for his first free ascent of the Compressor Route (South-East Ridge) on Cerro Torre.
 In 2018, in a solo expedition, he was the first to reach the summit of Lunag Ri in the Himalayas.
 In 2019, he was posthumously honoured with a Piolet d'Or for this first ascent.

 Biography

 David Lama was born in 1990.
 His father is a mountain guide from Nepal and his mother is an Austrian from Innsbruck.
 He was five years old when Himalaya veteran Peter Habeler first watched Lama climb in a climbing camp organized by Habeler.
-Afterwards, Habeler immediately called Lama's parents to tell them that their boy had an unusual talent.
+Afterward, Habeler immediately called Lama's parents to tell them that their boy had an unusual talent.
 Lama then became part of the competition climbing team coached by Reinhold Scherer.